ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ous to the country.”
+A Mother’s Influence.
+How touching is tLia tributec f thelate Hon.
 T. 11.
 Benton to his mother’s influence: “ My
 mother asked me never to use tobacco; T have
 never touched it from that time to the present